 Aneel Bhusri is co-founder and chief executive officer at Workday.
-He is also a member of the company's board of directors.
-Aneel has been a leader, product visionary and innovator in the enterprise IT industry for more than 20 years.
+He is also a member of the company's board of directors, and served as chairman of the board from 2012 until May 2014.

 Delivering the HTML5 Experience to Workday Customers

 It’s that time again when Workday issues a new update as part of our regular innovation cycle, delivered three times a year.
 Per our usual practice, we have put out a news release that covers the highlights of Workday 16.
 As you can see, we were quite busy building new capabilities into our Financial Management, Human Capital Management, and Payroll applications.
 I want to thank all the great people in our product and technology organizations for yet another job well done.

 There is one topic I want to spend a little extra time on: the release of our touch-optimized HTML5 interface for mobile devices.
 Back in October, we articulated our long-term user interface strategy (incorporating HTML5) at Workday Rising, our annual user conference.
 Once Workday 15 was delivered in December, our mobile and UI teams worked together feverishly to plan, design, and deliver an HTML5 client for mobile devices in four short months.
 With Workday 16, we are now using HTML5 for non-iOS platforms, including Android, Blackberry, and Windows Phone.
 Having played around quite a bit with the prototypes during the development phase, I must say I am quite pleased with the results—the HTML5 experience is beginning to approach the native SDK user experiences for those devices in many areas.
 While our native iPhone and iPad apps are still functionally richer than the new HTML5 client, we expect to close those gaps by summertime, with the delivery of Workday 17.